 It’s how photography studios have been run since the beginning of time.

 The only thing that has changed in recent years have been the introduction of digital cameras and digital files, which are so much easier to give to the client.

-Ironically, they could save hundreds of dollars by printing their own 30×40 canvas print.
+Ironically, they could actually save hundreds of dollars by printing their own 30x40 canvas print.

 The problem is that your customer would never think to do that on their own.
-And they certainly don’t know which image would be the best one to choose for a large size or where to put it.
+They certainly don’t know which image would be the best one to choose for a large size or where to put it.

 This is what my clients have done with the digital files:

 Selling is hard and makes us recognize our own money issues.
 There is a lot of fear of rejection (and a bit of fear of success) surrounding pricing and selling photography.
 Our hearts and souls are poured into our work and it is a fun and passion inducing trade.

 It is a trade that we deserve to get paid for, just like any other career path.